I Spy….. Getting your eye in. 28th May

 Space for queen to lay?

-Space for queen to lay: pollen blocking or solid stores?
+Should be space for queen to lay: do you see pollen blocking or solid stores?

 Do bees have enough space to process and store nectar / honey?